 - No sizes for smaller beds

-Eli & Elm’s Whitney Collection cotton sheets are smooth, lightweight, and very much focused on keeping you cool all night long.
+Eli & Elm’s Whitney Collection cotton sheets are smooth, lightweight, and concentrated on providing a cooling experience for the sleeper that lasts throughout the night.

-The fabric is a blend of cotton, lyocell (which is a durable synthetic fiber), and paraffin.
-The paraffin is one of the main materials in Eli & Elm’s advanced Phase Change Material technology.
-PCM can be found in a lot of activewear fabrics because of its ability to help regulate temperature.
+The fabric is a blend of cotton, Lyocell (which is a durable synthetic fiber), and paraffin.
+Paraffin is also one of the main materials in Eli & Elm’s advanced Phase Change Material technology.
+PCM can be located in wide range of activewear fabrics because of its ability to help regulate temperature.

-I personally found the sheets to be super breathable and had no issues being hot or cold during the night.
+I personally found the sheets to be significantly breathable and had no issues being hot or cold during the night.
 The addition of the PCM in the construction of the sheets does give it a crisper feel, which is not characteristic of a sateen weave.
-Most sateen sheets have a silkier or more buttery “hand feel” (a term for what the sheets feel like when you hold the fabric in your hand).
+Most sateen sheets have a silkier or more buttery “hand feel” (a term for what the sheets feel like when holding the fabric in hand).

-At the time of this review, the sheets were limited in color options and sizes.
-You can get them only in white and only for a Queen, King, or California King mattress.
+At the time of this review, the sheets were limited in color options and sizes; individuals may purchase them only in white and only for a Queen, King, or California King mattress.

-In terms of care, they’re machine washable and you can throw them in the dryer — just make sure to keep it on a low heat setting.
-Because of the advance PCM technology that’s incorporated into the sheets, you risk damaging them if you set the heat too high.
+In terms of care, they’re machine washable and can be thrown in the dryer — just make sure to keep it on a low heat setting.
+Because of the advance PCM technology that’s incorporated into the sheets, there is the risk of damaging them if the heat is set too high.

-The sheets will wrinkle unless you use a low iron on them.
-The best way to avoid major wrinkles is to pull the sheets out of the dryer when they’re still warm and put them straight on the bed.
-Those who don’t want any wrinkles will still need to iron them.
+The sheets will wrinkle unless they’re ironed on a low heat setting.
+The best way to avoid major wrinkles is to pull the sheets out of the dryer when they’re still warm and put them straight on the bed; individuals who don’t want any wrinkles will still need to iron them.